-The Southern NSW Hub is led by Charles Sturt University.
-The hub will support southern NSW farmers and communities from the Far West, the Riverina, the Monaro and coastal plains become more drought resilient.
+The Southern NSW Hub (SNSW Hub) is led by Charles Sturt University.
+The hub supports farmers and communities from the Far West, Riverina, Monaro and the coastal plains of NSW to become more drought resilient.

-The Australian Government will contribute $8 million over 4 years through the Future Drought Fund.
+The Australian Government is contributing $8 million over 4 years through the Future Drought Fund.
 Hub partners will provide co-contributions of $11.9 million over 4 years.

 SNSW Hub and node locations

 The hub's primary shopfront is at Charles Sturt's AgriPark in Wagga Wagga.

 - Western Rangelands

 - Monaro and Capital